Hello to our New Mentality Community,

 Our approach moving forward:

 On Monday’s we will check-in as a collective group and have a facilitated guided discussion.

 On Wednesdays, we will work in our Affinity Groups (also known as Caucusing) to debrief and have more conversations.
 Affinity Groups intentionally create spaces to explore, share, heal, and unfold what is happening in a larger group by working in a smaller group of people who share similar experiences.
 As people of color and white people each have work to do separately (and together), we will create sub-groups based on racial identity called “racial identity affinity groups.”
 These caucuses provide space for people to do work within their racial/ethnic groups prior to coming together as a larger group to continue our work.
 In full transparency, we want to note that putting our racialized group into one group isn’t the best solution, as there are actually many sub-groups within that group.
 But as a team and with the knowledge and training we have as a hosting team this is how we have decided to move forward.

 On Thursdays, we will host a wellness night to hold space to have fun and relax.
-Together, we are doing important work that takes a lot of emotional energy, we need to make space for taking care our ourselves and connecting.
+Together, we are doing important work that takes a lot of emotional energy, we need to make space to take care of ourselves and connect with others.
 Our intention is to have a space where we can come together as a community to laugh and feel joy together.